-HK: I like to spend time with the Lord on our porch, sitting there admiring creation and soaking in His presence.
-Many people think following Jesus is going to church or following a list of rules, but the truth is we follow a Person, Jesus, and not a bunch of rules.
-This should be a daily walk–not just going to church on Sundays.
+HK: I spend time with the Lord on our porch, admiring creation and soaking in His presence.
+Many people think following Jesus is going to church or following a list of rules; but the truth is we follow a Person, Jesus, and not a bunch of rules.
 When we fill up with His Spirit and the word every day, by Sunday we should be overflowing rather than running on empty.

 SC: How do you follow Jesus professionally?

-HK: As a songwriter, I want to write songs that are real not fluff.
-I want to write about my walk with the Lord as it looks right now.
-Those songs are much more special.
+HK: I write songs about my walk with the Lord as it looks right now.
 You come into the session and say, “This is where I actually am.”
 On days when I have nothing, I just like to read and worship instead.

 SC: How do you deal with this temptation?

 HK: It’s very humbling to be a new artist especially when you drive 12 hours and only 11 people show.
 Still, I remember to spend time with the Lord.
-When our human nature kicks in that’s when it happens.
-You start to think; I don’t need God.
+When our human nature you start to think: I don’t need God.
 I have this platform.
-I have to remind myself that I would not have this platform without the Good News.
+I have to remind myself I would not have this platform without the Good News.

 Staying grounded and having someone to keep me accountable is important.
 My brother, Michael, plays guitar in the band and travels with me.
 We’ll ask each other: “What did you read in the Word today?”